Mata Hari and her bridesmaids (Robert Hanssen and Aldrich Ames)

 - It’s cumulative—We tend to increase our trust levels in individuals who previously have proved themselves trustworthy

 These evaluation principals (which are essentially deterministic Turing tests) work very well in social relationships, but frequently fail in complex security environments.
 The source of the problem is that most of us instinctively tend to classify the world into a “friend”, “foe” or “unclassified TBD” categories.
 We also like to believe that once categorized, the subject in question will continue indefinitely to conform to our classifications and expectations.
-This tendency is hard wired into our evolutionary decision making process and to a large degree also forms the basis for many irrational behaviors like anti-Semitism.
+This tendency is hard wired into our evolutionary decision making process and to a large degree also forms the basis for many irrational behaviors like racism and anti-Semitism.

 After conducting quite a few security sweeps, pen tests, and post mortems on breaches, I have come to conclude that most individuals—given the right opportunity and motive—could spontaneously flip the color of their hat.